While checking for new updates from Microsoft, your computer may encounter an error 0x80072ee7.

 2. Click “Delete” button under General tab and Browsing History category.

-3. Check-up the box labelled “Temporary Internet files and website files”, and then click Delete button.
+3. Check-up the box labeled “Temporary Internet files and website files,” and then click Delete button.

-4. After deleting them, close the dialog and open File Explorer.
+4. After deleting, close the dialog and open File Explorer.

 5. Open Command Prompt.